ARTICLE

 Future of Nuclear Energy

-Nuclear power plants do not have the capability to safely and reliably produce energy from nuclear fusion.
+Nuclear power plants do not have the to safely and reliably produce energy from nuclear fusion.
 It's not clear whether the process will ever be an option for producing electricity.
 Nuclear engineers are researching nuclear fusion, however, because the process will likely be safe and cost-effective.

 Fast Fact